aymara/knowledgesrl/doc/parseresources.rst

 VerbNet parsing
 ---------------

 The parsing of VerbNet is done by the ``verbnetreader`` module.
-It reads every XML file in data/verbnet3-2, each of which represents a VerbNet root class and all its subclasses.
+It reads every XML file in our modified VerbNet data/verbnet, each of which represents a VerbNet root class and all its subclasses.

 For each frame found in every class and subclasses of a file, a ``VerbnetOfficialFrame`` object is instanciated and associated with every